KristofferStrube/Blazor.Window/README.md

 - ✅ Event listeners for events related to the actions available in the window like changes in internet connectivity, changes in navigation location, or when the page is shown or hidden.

 **This wrapper is still being scoped so actual development has not been started.**
+# Demo
+The sample project can be demoed at https://kristofferstrube.github.io/Blazor.Window/

+On each page, you can find the corresponding code for the example in the top right corner.

 # Related repositories
 The library uses the following other packages to support its features: